AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 [Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

-Labels of series are configured according to the rules of the series type.
-For example, see the [Maker Chart](Marker_Chart#labels) article.

-You can also configure labels of quartes: use the {api:anychart.core.utils.Quarter#label}label(){api} method.
-A quarter can have more than one label.
+Labels of series are configured according to the rules of the series type – for example, see the [Maker Chart](Marker_Chart#labels) article.
+You can also configure labels of quarters by using the {api:anychart.core.utils.Quarter#label}label(){api} method.
+Please note that a quarter can have more than one label.

-The sample below shows how to create and adjust quarter labels:
+The sample below shows how to create quarter labels:

 ```
 // create the first label on the left-bottom quarter